ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/009_Retraining.md

 ### Retesting

-The retesting process ([Zorro S](restrictions.md) required) is triggered by clicking the \[Test\] button while trading.
+The retesting process is triggered by clicking the \[Test\] button while trading.
 Its purpose is verifying whether the script behaves in the simulation exactly as in live trading.
 For this, Zorro downloads historical data and then performs a backtest over the period since the begin of trading.
 The log, profits, and trades from the backtest can then be compared to the live trading session.

 For retesting the trading session, a second Zorro instance will perform the actual test while the first Zorro continues trading.
 The start date of the trading session and the bar offset are transferred to the second instance via command line.
 In the test run the **[ReTest](013_Asset_Account_Lists.md)** boolean variable is nonzero and can be used to set up test parameters in the script.
 After finishing the test, the second Zorro closes.
 The trade list **\*\_trd.csv** can then be compared to **trades.csv**.
 Example of a retesting statement in the script: